jedlimlx/Quantum-Hydrodynamics/docs/quiz.md

 === "Tunneling"

     Which of the following is a result of quantum tunneling?(By Oliver)<br> <br>
-    A: a ball goes through a tunnel in a hill to reach the other side<br>
+    A: A ball goes through a tunnel in a hill to reach the other side<br>
-    B: an electron that manages to go through a potential barrier it should not be able to<br>
+    B: An electron that manages to go through a potential barrier it should not be able to<br>
-    C: a ball that manages to appear on the other side of a hill it should not be able to<br>
+    C: A ball that manages to appear on the other side of a hill it should not be able to<br>
-    D: none of the above<br>
+    D: None of the above<br>

 === "Solution"